explosion-mental/wallust/docs/README.md

 The assets from this repo are at the [`pages`](https://codeberg.org/explosion-mental/wallust/src/branch/pages) branch.

-You can check the page at <https://explosion-mental.codeberg.page/wallust>, which serves as a friendly guide to those who don't like man pages ;p
+You can check the page at <https://explosion-mental.codeberg.page/wallust>, which serves as a friendly guide to those who don't like man pages :)